Updated October 2018.

-The end of year is an important time for every company.
+The end of the year is an important time for every small business.
 Whether it’s corporate tax filings or company parties, there are a multitude of things to get right before you ring in the new year.

 Verify employee data

-Verify Employee Name
+- Verify Employee Name

-Verify Employee Address
+- Verify Employee Address

-Verify Employee Social Security Number
+- Verify Employee Social Security Number

-File W-2 (Gusto does this for you!)
+- File W-2 (Gusto does this for you!)

 It’s important to review employee data for the end of the year, particularly with employee names, addresses, and Social Security numbers.
-Improperly filing this could lead to penalties for each mis-filed W-2.
+Improperly filing this could lead to penalties for each misfiled W-2.

-Check with your employee to make sure his or her employee information is correct.
+Check with your employee to make sure their information is correct.
 If you’re still not certain about your employee’s Social Security number or just want to get it verified, the IRS provides employers with the Social Security Number Verification Service (SSNVS) to minimize employee name and SSN mismatches.

 You can access all this information on your Gusto dashboard for employers and employees.
 Gusto will automatically calculate and electronically file your W-2s, but you can access it anytime.
 The deadline to furnish the W-2 is on February 2.
 Don’t forget you have to verify employee data for both active and terminated employees.

 Verify employee benefit information

-Confirm retirement plan eligibility
+- Confirm retirement plan eligibility

-Confirm health benefits (and imputed wages)
+- Confirm health benefits (and imputed wages)

-Confirm fringe benefits
+- Confirm fringe benefits

-Review sick time
+- Review sick time

-Review vacation time
+- Review vacation time

-Review deferred compensation
+- Review deferred compensation

 For most retirement benefit information, like your 401(k), you’ll want to give advanced notice of benefits, like enrollment features and withdrawal provisions to your employees.
 If your company matches, your employees may want to fully fund their plan by the year-end.
-The contribution limit is $18,000 per employee and the catch-up for employees over 50 is an additional $6,000.
+The contribution limit is $18,500 per employee for 2018 and the catch-up for employees over 50 is an additional $6,000.
 For more information on retirement plans for small businesses, check out the IRS’s page on 401(k) for small businesses.

 For health benefits, you’ll want to confirm your employees have selected and contributed to their respective health care plans.
 For employees on a Flexible Spending Account (FSA), make sure your employees have spent the money in their FSA before the end of the year (or the grace period), or else they’ll lose any money in their FSA.

 If your plan has a $500 carryover option, let your employee know.
 If you’ve offered fringe benefits to employees, you’ll want to make sure you’ve withheld taxes for any taxable benefits your employees have received throughout the year.
 This includes fringe benefits such as:

 - Personal use of company car

-- Employer provided parking
+- Employer-provided parking

-- Employer provided cell phones
+- Employer-provided cell phones

 Some of these fringe benefits may be considered imputed wages.
 An imputed wage is additional income typically associated with a service.
 A popular form of imputed wages that requires an end of year adjustment is group term taxable life insurance coverage over $50,000.
 For more information on taxable fringe benefits, check out IRS Publication 15-B. For more benefits-related content, check out SHRM’s Year-End Checklist for Retirement and Health Plan Sponsors.